DucretJe/ducretje.github.io/docs/_posts/articles/2023-03-21-aws-networks.md

 ### Subnets

-Ok, we now have a VPC, but it is currently empty.
+OK, we now have a VPC, but it is currently empty.
 Let's populate it by adding some subnets.

 To ensure our module is as easy to use as possible, we have already declared a CIDR for our VPC.
 In our test, the CIDR is `10.0.0.0/16`.
 Our objective is to create subnets in all zones without having to manually calculate and declare their CIDR.